pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

     The preferred way of making this plugin available to pylint is by installing it as a package, such as with ``pip install .``.

-    Alternatively, this module can be made available to pylint by putting this module's parent directory in your ``PYTHONPATH`` environment variable.
+    Alternatively, the plugin module can be made available to pylint by putting this module's parent directory in your ``PYTHONPATH`` environment variable.